 The United States Department of Education requires all institutions of higher education to request authorization from every state and territory where their programs are offered in order to maintain eligibility for financial aid.
 State authorization impacts individuals residing out-of-state only.
 There are no restrictions for individuals residing in Oregon State

 Chapter 34, § 600.9(c) If an institution is offering postsecondary education through distance or correspondence education to students in a State in which it is not physically located or in which it is otherwise subject to State jurisdiction as determined by the State, the institution must meet any State requirements for it to be legally offering postsecondary distance or correspondence education in that State.
 An institution must be able to document to the Secretary the State’s approval upon request.

-Linfield College is subject to investigation of complaints by the Office of Attorney General or the Maryland Higher Education Commission.
+Linfield University is subject to investigation of complaints by the Office of Attorney General or the Maryland Higher Education Commission.
 Complaints should be directed to:

 Maryland Attorney General